North Carolina Coastal Federation: Living Shorelines

 Concrete seawalls, bulkheads and revetments are examples of hardened structures traditionally used to stabilize shorelines that ironically increase erosion rates, reduce the shoreline's capacity to undergo natural processes and minimize estuarine habitats.
 NCCF feels that the best approach to battle erosion issues is to plan for erosion to occur and build as distant from the water's edge as possible.
 However, when this isn't possible NCCF supports utilizing stabilization techniques that induce the least amount of damage to natural ecosystems and uphold the natural structure of the marsh areas.
 One such approach NCCF takes is advocating for the construction of "living shorelines" when necessary.
 Living shorelines are new alternatives to stabilize shorelines that utilize organic materials such as oyster reefs, coir fiber logs, wetland plants, stones, sand fill, and submerged aquatic vegetation.
 Living shorelines protect surrounding intertidal and riparian environments, improve water quality by filtration of runoff, decrease erosion rates and create terrestrial and aquatic habitats.

+Coastal Review

+The federation publishes the Coastal Review, a nonprofit news service that covers issues related to North Carolina's coasts.
+It has been published since 1983 and is archived as part of the North Carolina Coastal Federation Papers at University of North Carolina Wilmington's Center for Southeast North Carolina Archives and History.
+The Coastal Review is distributed to federation members on a quarterly basis.